An onslaught of challenges is worsening farmers' mental health

 “I’ve had a few people in this last year mention that the only way they can see a way out of their problem is from the proceeds from life insurance … their spouse collecting on the policy,” Deardeuff said.

-He said he’s never heard farmers talk about committing suicide as openly as they do now.
+He said he’s never heard farmers talk about taking their own lives as openly as they do now.

 “It is incredibly heavy, because it instantly makes me think, ‘They’ve put serious thought into this,’” Deardeuff added.